 2. A Mechanic to Testify on Your Behalf

-Any time a case relates to the mechanical condition of the vehicle, it is best to have an independent mechanic available to assist you.
+Any time a case relates to the mechanical condition of the vehicle, it is best to have an independent mechanic available to assist you from the outset.
 When you get to trial, you may have to show the jury that there was a mechanical nonconformity or defect, or that the vehicle was not safe to be on the road.
-In order to make these mechanical assessments, the Rules of Evidence require the person to have the training, education, or experience necessary to make such an assessment.
+In order to make these mechanical assessments, the Rules of Evidence require the person providing the testimony have the training, education, or experience necessary to make such an assessment.
 Even if you have such experience, it may be more convincing to have that assessment be made by an independent expert witnesses.
-You would be asking this mechanic for a written statement in support of you case and that the mechanic be available to testify for you.
+You need a mechanic who is willing to provide you with a written statement and who is willing to take the stand to testify for you.

-If you have case related to a mechanic problem with the vehicle, I will seriously consider taking the case if you have a mechanic who is willing and able to testify about the problem.
+Based on the above, I would generally only consider bringing a case related to the mechanic condition of a vehicle if you have a mechanic who is willing and able to testify about the problem.
 These are the most common types of case inquiries I get.
 Unfortunately, I frequently reject cases that otherwise sound very legitimate because there is no mechanic to assist.
-There are people who make a living as expert witnesses, but these types of witness come at an extremely high price.
+In fact, I tell people that a mechanic is in some ways more important than the attorney you hire.
+This is because the attorney can only work with the evidence available.
+If there is no mechanical expert available, it is extremely difficult to put the evidence you need in order to succeed.
+There are people who make a living as expert witnesses, but these types of witness come at a substantial price.
 For this reason, it is often more practical to have a local mechanic diagnose your vehicle.
 For a variety of reasons, this is not something I arrange for people.
+If you cannot find a mechanic to give you the help you need, I’m not likely to be able to do so either.

 Related article: How to Find a Mechanic for your Used Car Case